Beam model of Doppler backscattering: Wavenumber resolution

 \subsection{$k_{\perp,1}$ resolution}

 The $k_{\perp,1}$ resolution, $\Delta k_{\perp,1}$, cannot be divorced from the localisation, Section \ref{section_localisation}.
 Nonetheless, one may consider it insightful to calculate it.
-Here we show how this can be done.
-Since the \emph{ray} piece as a function of backscattered $k_{\perp,1}$ diverges at cut-off, namely at $k_{l,1} = - 2 K (l_c)$.
-However, as we can see from Figure \ref{fig:kperp1_resolution_MAST} (bottom), the median backscattered $k_{\perp,1}$ is not exactly that of the cut-off, regardless of whether we use the spectrum piece or not.
-The divergence means it is not particularly insightful to calculate and plot the localisation, the integrand of equation (\ref{eq:A_r2_final_with_shorthands}), to find the backscattered $k_{\perp,1}$ resolution.
+Since the \emph{ray} piece as a function of backscattered $k_{\perp,1}$ diverges at cut-off, namely at $k_{l,1} = - 2 K (l_c)$, one might wrongly suspect that the dominant backscattered $k_{l,1}$ comes from the cut-off as well.
+To properly deal with this divergence, which is integrable, we instead consider the cumulative integral of the \emph{ray} piece.
+We show this in Figure \ref{fig:kperp1_resolution_MAST}.
+As we can see from the figure, the median backscattered $k_{\perp,1}$ is not exactly that of the cut-off, regardless of whether we use the spectrum piece or not.
+The divergence means that it is not particularly insightful to calculate and plot the localisation, the integrand of equation (\ref{eq:A_r2_final_with_shorthands}), to find the backscattered $k_{\perp,1}$ resolution.
 Instead, we directly take a cumulative integral of the localisation piece, and calculate the resolution from there, see Figure \ref{fig:kperp1_resolution_MAST}.